 This research examines social housing asset management (AM) in Australia and develops a best practice framework that outlines AM processes and criteria for making decisions; reflects the unique aspects of social housing; is flexible enough to be used by different types of social housing providers; provides metrics to drive organisational excellence; and provides the basis for national regulation and policymaking.

 Search more than 700 research reports and papers, on a diverse range of issues

 Enter a keyword search term

 Search results for

-This study examined disruptive digital technologies, investigating their potential for reshaping housing markets and reconfiguring housing policy.
+This Inquiry examined disruptive digital technologies, investigating their potential for reshaping housing markets and reconfiguring housing policy.

-This study identified five Australian housing markets that could be made more efficient using online technology to match highly specific ‘buyers’ and ‘sellers’.
+This research identifies five Australian housing markets that could be improved or made more efficient using online technology to match highly specific ‘buyers’ and ‘sellers’.

 Select a date range